apache/superset/docs/visualization.rst

 Visualization Tools
 ===================

+The data is visualized via the slices.
+These slices are visual components made with the D3.js.
+Some components can be completed or required inputs.

 Country Map Tools
 -----------------

-This tools is use in slices for visualization number or string by region, province or department of your countries.
+This tool is used in slices for visualization number or string by region, province or department of your countries.
 So, if you want to use tools, you need id of region, province or departmenent.

 List of Countries